Point of Contact (novel): Plot summary

 Jack pinpoints the Dalfan headquarters as the location where Paul is being held and where his abductors will force him to install the flash drive.
 He and Lian proceed there, kill the men holding Paul, and then free him.
 He had given up the password to the drive after being tortured, and as a result, the virus has been uploaded into the network and is set to create chaos when the stock markets open the next day.
-Because cell service is down in Singapore because of the tropical storm, deterring any contact to the U.S. embassy, Jack, Paul, and Lian decide to drive all the way to the neighboring country of Malaysia in order to try to stop the virus.
+Because cell service is down in Singapore due to the tropical storm, deterring any contact to the U.S. embassy, Jack, Paul, and Lian decide to drive all the way to the neighboring country of Malaysia in order to try to stop the virus.
 Upon arriving in Malaysia in the middle of the heavy rains, the trio are attacked by a group of North Koreans sent by Deputy Ri to eliminate them.
 Paul sacrifices himself by staying behind and dispatching them, leaving Jack and Lian to escape.
 He is then killed in the ensuing gunfight.

 Days later, Rhodes is arrested for conspiring to crash the stock market.
 Paul is given a proper burial in his hometown in the state of Iowa, where Jack as well as his father, President Ryan, and members of the intelligence community attend.
 A flashback establishes that Paul was honored in the CIA for saving Rhodes from an ambush by Zvezdev in Sofia, Bulgaria in 1985, where he had seemingly killed the Bulgarian intelligence officer.
 Meanwhile, Zvezdev was implied to have been killed by the North Koreans for failing to do his job, and his remains were then stuffed in a kimchi jar.